 These are single-component adhesives that require the exclusion of air (so a tight-fitting joint) and the presence of a metal ion to initiate cure.
 These adhesives are typically used for gasketing between metal parts, retaining bearings, threadlocking, and pipe sealing.

-The bond line is the space between two surfaces which contains the adhesive.
-This can also be called the glue line or gap.
+The bond line is the space between two surfaces (the glue line or gap) that contains the adhesive.

 Bond strength is, of course, the strength of the bond between the surfaces, but for reference, bond strength refers directly to the amount of force a bond can sustain.

 Centipoise is a measure of viscosity, or thickness of an adhesive.
 For reference, water is measured at 1 cps, castor oil is 1,000 cps, and peanut butter is 250,000 cps, so the higher the cps, the thicker the substance.
 Another unit used for measurement is Pa.s (Pascal seconds) which work in a similar way.

 Cyanoacrylate is a one-part adhesive that will cure instantly upon contact with the mated surfaces.

 Density is the specific gravity (sg) of a material.
 Units are g/cm².
 Water has an sg of 1 which means 1cm3 volume of water weighs 1 gram (at 4°C).